Spiritual, Moral, Social and Cultural Values

 The Jigsaw scheme brings together Personal, Social, Health and Economic education, emotional literacy, social skills and spiritual development.
 It holds children at its heart.
 Its cohesive vision helps children understand and value who they are and how they fit and contribute to the world.

 At Penn Wood School, we also strongly believe in working closely with our community.
-In recent years, pupils have been involved in litter picks and in performing songs and dances as well as sharing stories and poems to the old age pensioners from Manor Park day centre at our Harvest celebrations.
+Examples of this include pupils being involved in litter picks, and in performing songs and dances as well as sharing stories and poems to the old age pensioners from Manor Park day centre.
 Our inclusion team responds to community needs on an individual basis with regard to community cohesion, drugs education, internet safety, domestic abuse and support.
 Our inclusion leader regularly attends Community champion meetings and is aware of ongoing local issues (FGM and CSE).
 As a school, we also work with Aik Saith, a charity dedicated to promoting social change and unifying people from all communities, faiths and backgrounds.
-Projects with Aik Saith have included exploring community cohesion, mutual respect and tolerance of those of different faiths and beliefs (“Adventures in Interfaith, Greeks and Classroom heroes”, Spring 2014).
-Another project, (“Magna Carta, Awesome charter” project with year 4 pupils in Spring 2016) focused on the theme of equality and rights and responsibilities.
+Projects with Aik Saith have included exploring community cohesion, mutual respect and tolerance of those of different faiths and beliefs.
+Wayne Dixon visited the school in November 2023 to discuss "Christmas Unwrapped" via interactive learning with pupils.

 Opportunities for training are regularly sought to support teachers with the promotion and the development of SMSC values in school.
-Training has included Team teach training (5/1/15) ,Rob Long’s ‘Behaviour for Learning’ (5/13), FGM (9/15), Drugs (6/16), Mental health, resilience and attachment (6/16) and Prevent training.
 Regular updates are shared in meetings and PSHE sessions with children are tailored to meet specific needs when required.